openziti/ziti-sdk-jvm/README.rst

 Obtaining SDK
 ------------
-The recommended way to use the Ziti SDK for Java in your project is to consume it from Maven.
-Register our repository and add the SDK Maven dependency to your project.
+The recommended way to use the Ziti SDK for Java in your project is to add the dependency using your favorite build tool.
+Register our repository and
+add the SDK Maven dependency to your project.

 Maven